ffund/compe-design-project/lab3/pwm-output.md

 **Lab report**: As you increase the frequency of a software PWM signal, the CPU usage increases.
 Use screenshots of `htop` output to demonstrate this effect (make sure to indicate on each screenshot what PWM frequency it is from).
 Describe your observations (with specific reference to the screenshots), and explain.

-**Lab report**: Show the `gpio readall` output while the software PWM script is running.
+**Lab report**: Show the `gpio-readall` output while the software PWM script is running.
 What mode is BCM pin 13 in?

 ---